 Maths Curriculum at Worthington Primary School

 At Worthington Primary School, we take a mastery approach to the teaching and learning of mathematics.
 Essentially, our ethos is that all children can be successful in the study of mathematics.
 We do not accept that ‘some children cannot do maths’ or that children should be limited by prior attainment.
 Maths is for everyone!
 We teach the skills to ensure our children are resilient learners who become life-long mathematicians.
 We aim to deliver an inspiring and engaging mathematics curriculum through high quality teaching.
-In order to improve our mastery approach and improve the quality of our maths teaching, we have implemented the Power Maths approach.
-Our Maths Lead will support and embed this new approach into school and will also develop their knowledge of maths mastery by attending sessions with the maths hub.
+In order to improve our mastery approach and improve the quality of our maths teaching, we have implemented Whiterose to aid planning.
+Our Maths Lead will support and embed this approach into school and will also develop their knowledge of maths mastery by attending sessions with the maths hub.

 The intention of the Maths curriculum at Worthington Primary School is for children to be excited about maths!
 Developing a positive attitude to this subject is essential.
 Teachers promote children’s enjoyment of maths and provide opportunities for children to build a conceptual understanding of maths before applying their knowledge to everyday problems and challenges.
 We ensure that challenge is provided for all children, whatever their understanding.
 Children are encouraged to be brave and push the boundaries, deepening their understanding further.